ncan33/STIF-2019/README.md

 ## Device Function
 This device measures the amount of force applied during controlled injury on mice.
 The device is used for data collection at a research lab in University of Rochester Medical Center.
 The CAD files for the 3D printed parts can be edited to achieve applicability for various surgery methods.

-The strain of an aluminum beam inside the device is measured with two strain gauges.
+The strain of the aluminum beam inside the device is measured with two strain gauges.
 Arduino was used to control the electronics and translate incoming data from the strain gauge.

 ## Design Requirements
 * Needs to measure and store force data during surgery.